zackria/properties-comparator/DOCUMENTATION.md

 ### Prerequisites
 - Node.js installed on your system.
-- Properties files in a valid key-value format.
+- Files in valid .properties or .yaml or .yml format.

 ---